takami-rodriguez/unifyr/src/data/atlas/channel-sales.md

 ---
-title: What is channel sales?
+title: What is Channel Sales?
 atlasTerm: Channel Sales
 slug: channel-sales
 ---